camerican/WordCountCaptcha/README.md

 # Word Count Captcha Implementation

-Verifys that an request originates from a human being (or smart robot) by asking for a unique word count exclusive of a list of words.
-An http interface is supplied to use the platform, though this was optional.
+Verifies that an http request originates from a human being (or smart robot) by asking for a unique word count exclusive of a list of words.
+A visual interface is supplied to implment the captcha, though this was optional.

 ## Running the Project